-As mentioned in a previous blog, after Abraham’s father Terah died in Haran, God renewed His call to Abraham to go to the land of Canaan.
+As mentioned in a previous post, after Abraham’s father Terah died in Haran, God renewed His call to Abraham to go to the land of Canaan.
 At that point, the text in Genesis 12:5 says:

 “He took his wife Sarai, his nephew Lot, all the possessions they had accumulated and the people they had acquired in Haran, and they set out for the land of Canaan and they arrived there.”